Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-ATLAS-mapping.md

 #### Mitigations
-- [AML.M0002](https://atlas.mitre.org/mitigations/AML.M0002): Passive ML Output Obfuscation - Reducing output fidelity restricts adversary's ability to optimize attacks.

-- [AML.M0015](https://atlas.mitre.org/mitigations/AML.M0015): Adversarial Input Detection - Detect and block prompts likely to generate malicious outputs.
+- [AML.M0002](https://atlas.mitre.org/mitigations/AML.M0002/): Passive ML Output Obfuscation.
+Decreasing the fidelity of model outputs provided to the end user can reduce an adversaries ability to extract information about the model and optimize attacks for the model.
+Suggested approaches: - Restrict the number of results shown - Limit specificity of output class ontology - Use randomized smoothing techniques - Reduce the precision of numerical outputs](https://atlas.mitre.org/mitigations/AML.M0002/): Passive ML Output Obfuscation.
+Decrease fidelity of model outputs to users to reduce adversarial knowledge for attacks.

+- [AML.M0015](https://atlas.mitre.org/mitigations/AML.M0015/): Adversarial Input Detection.
+Detect and block adversarial inputs or atypical queries that deviate from known benign behavior, exhibit behavior patterns observed in previous attacks or that come from potentially malicious IPs.
+Incorporate adversarial detection algorithms into the ML system prior to the ML model.
+Prevent an attacker from introducing adversarial data into the system.
+Monitor queries and query patterns to the target model, block access if suspicious queries are detected.
+Assess queries before inference call or enforce timeout policy for queries which consume excessive resources.
+Incorporate adversarial input detection into the pipeline before inputs reach the model.

 #### Possible Additions

 **New Technique Proposals**

-- Downstream System Spoofing - An adversary could manipulate LLM output formats, identifiers, and credentials to impersonate trusted downstream services and bypass authentication checks.
+- AML.TXXXX: Downstream System Spoofing - An adversary could manipulate LLM output formats, identifiers, and credentials to impersonate trusted downstream services and bypass authentication checks.
 This causes improper access and misleading log data.

-- Control Flow Tampering - By injecting malicious logic bombs, loops, recursion, and other control flow altering payloads into LLM outputs, an adversary can disrupt downstream system operations.
+- AML.TXXXX: Control Flow Tampering - By injecting malicious logic bombs, loops, recursion, and other control flow altering payloads into LLM outputs, an adversary can disrupt downstream system operations.
 This could cause crashes, instability, or unauthorized changes.

-- Log Tampering - An adversary may tamper with logging configurations or directly modify log data related to LLM outputs to remove evidence of their attack.
+- AML.TXXXX: Log Tampering - An adversary may tamper with logging configurations or directly modify log data related to LLM outputs to remove evidence of their attack.
 This complicates investigation and attribution by auditors.

-- Information Leakage Amplification - Carefully crafted LLM outputs can trigger verbose error messages and logging from downstream systems.
+- AML.TXXXX: Information Leakage Amplification - Carefully crafted LLM outputs can trigger verbose error messages and logging from downstream systems.
 An adversary can extract sensitive details and troubleshooting data.

-- Privilege Escalation - If LLM outputs allow code execution on downstream systems, an adversary can perform vertical privilege escalation by compromising process/service accounts and executing commands.
+- AML.TXXXX: Privilege Escalation - If LLM outputs allow code execution on downstream systems, an adversary can perform vertical privilege escalation by compromising process/service accounts and executing commands.
 Lateral movement with stolen credentials expands access.

 **New Mitigation Proposals**

-- Input Validation - Thoroughly validating data inputs and command structures before they are passed to an LLM will prevent injection of malicious prompts that could generate harmful outputs.

-- Output Encoding - Properly encoding LLM outputs based on the downstream execution context (e.g. browsers, OS shells, DBs) prevents exploits like XSS, command injection, and SQLi.
+- AML.MXXXX: Output Encoding - Properly encoding LLM outputs based on the downstream execution context (e.g. browsers, OS shells, DBs) prevents exploits like XSS, command injection, and SQLi.

-- LLM Output Sandboxing - Running LLM outputs in an isolated sandbox environment limits the damage and systemic impact of any malicious payloads generated.
+- AML.MXXXX: LLM Output Sandboxing - Running LLM outputs in an isolated sandbox environment limits the damage and systemic impact of any malicious payloads generated.
 However, this may reduce functionality.

-- LLM Output Logging - Securely logging all LLM outputs to an immutable audit log enables attack investigation, forensics, and attribution after incidents.
+- AML.MXXXX: LLM Output Logging - Securely logging all LLM outputs to an immutable audit log enables attack investigation, forensics, and attribution after incidents.
 Proper access controls on logs are critical.